ietf-wg-asdf/SDF/sdf.md

 SDF-specific types (see {{sdftype}}).

-The registration policy is Specification Required as per {{Section 4.6 of -reg}}.
+The registration policy is Specification Required as per {{Section 4.6 of RFC8126@-reg}}.
 The instructions to the Expert are to ascertain that the specification provides enough detail to enable interoperability between implementations of the sdfType being registered, and that names are chosen with enough specificity that ecosystem-specific